kvakvs/beam-wisdoms/docs/source/definitions.rst

     heap write position (``heap_top``).
 Then heap is considered full and garbage collection will trigger.

+    Data on stack is grouped into :ref:`Stack Frames <def-stack-frame>`.

+.. _def-stack-frame:

+Stack Frame
     Functions can create a stack frame by pushing a :ref:`CP <def-cp>` value and reserving several extra words on stack.
 Sometimes, when code throws an exception, VM scans the stack to build a stacktrace and uses these CP values as markers.

+    Each frame corresponds to a function call.
+A frame always begins with a CP value which marks a return address can be used to find a frame boundary.
+    Rest of the frame is used to store any temporary variables and register values between the calls.

 .. _def-term: